Ferrari Monza SP

 The Ferrari Monza SP1 and SP2 are limited production sports cars produced by Italian automobile manufacturer Ferrari, introduced in 2018 for the 2019 model year.
 The cars mark the start of a new lineage of models called the "Icona" series, a program aimed at creating special cars inspired by classic Ferrari models, all to be produced in limited series.
 The first cars of the new lineage are the Monza SP1 and SP2, whose designs are inspired by the 750 Monza, 250 Testarossa and 166 MM.
 The SP1 and SP2 nomenclature refers to the number of seats for each model.
-499 units are expected to be produced at a price of €1.58 million before options.
+499 units were built at a price of €1.58 million before options.

 Specifications

 Engine

 Both the SP1 and SP2 are powered by a variant of the naturally aspirated 6496 cc F140 GA V12 found in the 812 Superfast.
 The engine has been tuned to generate 7.4 kW more than the engine in the 812, for a total of 596 kW at 8,500 rpm and 719 Nm of torque at 7,000 rpm, making them at the time, the most powerful factory Ferrari V12 road cars ever produced until the release of the 812 Competizione and Competizione A in 2021 featuring an upgraded F140 V12 producing 820 hp.